qcam/nabo/README.md

 end
 ```

 To start using Nabo, first you need to create your own repo.
-Let's assume all
+You can keep your
-your blog posts were kept in `priv/_posts`.
+posts anywhere in your source code but let's assume they were kept in `priv/_posts`.

 ```elixir
 defmodule MyWeb.Repo do